RonenNess/Mirrors/README.md

 ## MirrorsEx

 `MirrorsEx` provide some extra, more specific functionality.
-Check out class doc for details.
+Check out class docs (in code) for more details.

 ## Exceptions